-This magnificent traverse begins in an open meadow in the center of Pole Canyon, climbs the North Ridge of Peak 8376 (Juniper Valley Peak), does a horseshoe-shaped ridge traverse around the south end of Pole Canyon, scrambles over the tops of War Eagle Peak, Black Pine Peak (the highest peak in the Black Mountains), and Black Peak aka Black Benchmark, and returns to the canyon floor and the open meadow.
-No vehicle shuttle required.
-You might even get lucky and see your first moose-deer hybrid in the meadow, as I did.
+This magnificent traverse begins in an open meadow in the center of Pole Canyon, climbs the north ridge of Peak 8376 (Juniper Valley Peak), does a horseshoe-shaped ridge traverse around the south end of Pole Canyon, scrambles over the tops of War Eagle Peak, Black Pine Peak (the highest peak in the Black Mountains), and Black Peak/ Black Benchmark, and returns to the canyon floor and the open meadow.
+No vehicle shuttle is required.
+You might even get lucky and see your first moose-deer hybrid in the meadow as I did.

 The traverse entails 10.0 miles of hiking/scrambling and 4,850 feet of elevation gain.
 It is a campaign that is waged almost entirely off-trail.
 The views of both the Juniper Valley to the east and the Raft River Valley to the west are simply stunning.
 As of this writing, it is arguably my favorite Idaho mountain ridge traverse.
 YES, IT’S THAT DAMN GOOD.

 I provide a brief overview of this wonderful traverse here.
-For a nauseatingly-detailed version of the components of the traverse, please consult the North Ridge and Southwest Ridge Routes for Peak 8376, the East Ridge and Northwest Ridge Routes for War Eagle Peak, the Southeast Ridge and North Ridge Routes for Black Pine Peak, and the South Ridge and East Ridge Routes for Black BM/Black Peak.
-You will bag four (4) summits in completing this traverse—two ranked summits (Peak 8376 and Black Pine Peak) and two unranked, but named, summits (War Eagle Peak and Black BM/Black Peak).
+For a nauseatingly-detailed version of the components of the traverse, please consult the north ridge and southwest ridge routes for Peak 8376, the east ridge and northwest ridge routes for War Eagle Peak, the southeast ridge and north ridge routes for Black Pine Peak, and the south ridge and east ridge routes for Black Benchmark/Black Peak.
+You will bag four summits in completing this traverse—two ranked summits (Peak 8376 and Black Pine Peak) and two named, but unranked, summits (War Eagle Peak and Black Benchmark/Black Peak).
 If you’ve been doing your aerobic training, you’ll be back at your camp/vehicle in time for lunch.

-Leave the grassy meadow (6,210 feet) and walk up Pole Canyon Road about 0.4 miles to the base of the North Ridge of Peak 8376 (Juniper Valley Peak).
-Bushwhack up the steep hillside through thick brush and blowdown to reach the open terrain of the North Ridge.
+Leave the grassy meadow (6,210 feet) and walk (or drive) up Pole Canyon Road about 0.4 miles to the base of the north ridge of Peak 8376 (Juniper Valley Peak).
+Bushwhack up the steep hillside through thick brush and blowdown to reach the open terrain of the north ridge.
 Follow the ridge southward over a couple of gentle ridge humps to finally reach the open summit.
-The views of the Juniper Valley to the east are magnificent (as is the warming, early-morning sun on a chilly morning) from the North Ridge and the summit.
-You also have a splendid view of the second-half of the ridge traverse to the west that awaits you (War Eagle Peak, Black Pine Peak, and Black BM/Black Peak).You cannot see the Raft River Valley from here, but you soon will.
+The views of the Juniper Valley to the east are magnificent (as is the warming, early-morning sun on a chilly morning) from the north ridge and the summit.
+You also have a splendid view of the second-half of the ridge traverse to the west that awaits you (War Eagle Peak, Black Pine Peak, and Black Benchmark/Black Peak).You cannot see the Raft River Valley from here, but you soon will.

-From the south summit of Black BM/Black Peak, descend the East Ridge on open terrain.
-Part way down, you must downclimb a hidden cliff band in the ridge (Class 3 ledges).
+From the south summit of Black Benchmark/Black Peak, descend the east ridge on open terrain.
+Partway down, you must down-climb a hidden cliff band in the ridge (Class 3 ledges).
 Continue eastward down the ridge briefly.
-The ridge then bends L/NE and the terrain gets thicker and more forested.
-Bash your way down through this mess, staying just to the R/SE of the ridge crest for the easiest going.
-Finish the descent by dropping L/NW into the mouth of a gully at its juncture with Pole Canyon Road.
-Follow the road NE then E back to the lovely meadow where you are parked.
+The ridge then bends left/northeast and the terrain gets thicker and more forested.
+Bash your way down through this mess, staying just to the right/southeast of the ridge crest for the easiest going.
+Finish the descent by dropping left/northwest into the mouth of a gully at its juncture with Pole Canyon Road.
+Follow the road northeast then east back to the lovely meadow where you are parked.